-Academic Dishonesty Policy/Academic Integrity Statement: One of the goals of this course is to teach students how to document sources appropriately.
-We will use the MLA Ninth Edition guidelines to format papers and cite all sources for this course.
+One of the goals of this course is to teach students how to avoid plagiarism by documenting (citing) sources appropriately.
+We will use the MLA 9th Edition guidelines to format papers and cite all sources for this course.
 If you borrow words or ideas from others, cite them appropriately (with both in-text and works cited citations).
 I must be able to see a true representation of your writing abilities in order to give you useful feedback on what you are doing well and what you can improve.
-Copying other students' work, incorporating sources without citing them, paying someone else to do your work, reusing work from other classes, and using AI will stifle your growth as a writer.

-Any evidence of plagiarism (including but not limited to copy-pasting from the web without correct citations, reusing papers submitted for another class, or having another person or AI complete work for you) will result in a grade of zero for the assignment (with no option to re-submit) and referral to the Dean of Students.
+Copying other students' work, incorporating sources without citing them, paying someone else to do your work, reusing work from other classes, and/or relying on AI will stifle your growth as a writer.
+Any evidence of plagiarism (including but not limited to copy-pasting from the web without correct citations, reusing papers submitted for another class, submitting another student's work as your own, or having another person or AI complete work for you) will result in a grade of zero for the assignment (with no option to re-submit) and referral to the Dean of Students.
 Please see the student handbook for more information.
-To identify plagiarism and academic dishonesty, I will use TurnItIn, online plagiarism and AI detectors, and comparisons of your finished work with earlier drafts and to your in-class writing.
+To identify plagiarism and academic dishonesty, I will use TurnItIn, online plagiarism and AI detectors, and comparisons of your finished work with earlier drafts and to your other writing.